 - We’re a literary magazine.
-We publish new poetry, fiction, drama, graphic novels, translation, and almost every other kind of creative writing from writers across the country.
+We publish new poetry, fiction, drama, graphic novels, translation, and almost every other kind of creative writing from across the country.

 - We’re an arts magazine.
 We publish cultural reviews of books, theatre, and film.
-We also publish original art and photography within our pages.
+We also publish original art and photography.

 - We’re a magazine about people.
-The body of work coming out of the Asian Canadian artists and writers’ community is prolific and growing.
+The body of work coming from Asian Canadian artists and writers is prolific and growing.
 Ricepaper profiles and interviews the leading and up-and-coming artists and writers in this community.
-At the same time, we invite writers around the world to contribute Asian-themed content.
+At the same time, we invite Asian writers around the world to contribute content.
 Canada is a land of many cultures.
-A story of someone outside our borders can be just as relatable to us as one found on the inside.
+A story outside our borders can be as relatable as one found within.